Twitchfire plot in the Hero AU

 Set Up

 30 million and 2 thousand years pass and it’s present day, humans reign on the Earth.
 Some people have super powers for various reasons.
-There’s a government group SPECTER that deals with them, but all that is only tangential for Twitch and Spitfire’s relationship.
+There’s a government group SPECTER that deals with them, but all that is only tangential for Sunbird and Spitfire’s relationship.
 There is also a group known as AUTO that is actually very important to their story.

 Confrontation